crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 The latest Crypto.org Chain Testnet has been named as **Croeseid**.

-This is detailed documentation for setting up a Validator or a full node on Crypto.org Croeseid testnet.
+This is a detailed documentation for setting up a Validator or a full node on Crypto.org Croeseid testnet.

 ## Pre-requisites